push-based/ws-angular-basic-lv-080724/exercises/components & template/attribute-and-event-bindings.md

 ## 1. Use an attribute binding

-As it is best practice for attribute bindings to use a special syntax instead of pure template expressions, let's replace the `src` expression with an actual attribute binding and introduce a binding for `alt`.
+As it is best practice for attribute bindings to use a special syntax instead of pure template interpolation, let's replace the `src` expression with an actual attribute binding and introduce a binding for `alt`.

 Your task is to replace the `src` template expression of your `img.movie-image` with an attribute binding & introduce an `alt`